Gilbert Gottfried: Career

-Aflac firing
+On January 10, 2022, he guest-starred as God in the penultimate episode of Smiling Friends Season 1.
+On October 18, 2022, he appeared in the Somebody Feed Phil Season 6 episode "Croatia" in the "Joke for Max" segment on a video call with the show host Philip Rosenthal where he tells a few jokes in honor of Phil's late father Max.
+Released in the same month, The Paloni Show!
+Halloween Special includes a skit with Gottfried voicing an "apartment manager who doesn't want to deal with his tenants."

-In March 2011, Gottfried tweeted twelve jokes about the earthquake disaster in Japan.
-Aflac, which does 75% of its business in Japan, responded by dismissing Gottfried from voicing its mascot and announcing a casting call for his replacement.
-He was replaced by Daniel McKeague (who did an impression of Gottfried) on April 26, 2011.
+In April 2023, he had a posthumous guest role on the second episode of Adult Swim's Royal Crackers as a "fixer" hired to dispose of a dead body.
+The episode ended with a dedicated message to Gottfried saying "Thank you, Gilbert" before the credits.

 Podcast

 Gilbert Gottfried's Amazing Colossal Podcast launched on June 1, 2014.
-GGACP was a long form interview podcast and was hosted by not only Gottfried, but his friend and professional comedy writer, Frank Santopadre.
-Gottfried's wife, Dara, served as executive producer, and it was recorded weekly until his death in 2022 (with re-uploads of older episodes continuing afterwards in honor of his legacy).
+GGACP was a long-form interview podcast and was hosted by not only Gottfried, but his friend and professional comedy writer Frank Santopadre.
+Gottfried's wife Dara served as executive producer and it was recorded weekly until his death in 2022, with re-uploads of older episodes continuing afterwards in his honor.

-Standard episodes ran about an hour in length and featured interviews with a variety of entertainers, writers, and directors including: Dick Cavett.
-Tippi Hedren, George Takei, Brenda Vaccaro, Bob Costas, Susie Essman, Dick Van Dyke, Alan Arkin, Phil Rosenthal, Lee Grant and many more.
+Standard episodes ran about an hour in length and featured interviews with a variety of entertainers, writers, and directors, including Dick Cavett, Tippi Hedren, George Takei, Brenda Vaccaro (who ended up being his final guest), Bob Costas, Susie Essman, Dick Van Dyke, Alan Arkin, Phil Rosenthal, Lee Grant, and many more.
 Several guests made more than one appearance, but none more often than Mario Cantone.
-Cantone would annually help Gottfried and Santopadre celebrate the Christmas season with a mixture of songs, jokes and cheer.
+Cantone would annually help Gottfried and Santopadre celebrate the Christmas season with a mixture of songs, jokes, and cheer.

-Its title, the 'Amazing Colossal Podcast,' is a reference to the 1957 black-and-white science fiction film The Amazing Colossal Man directed by Bert I. Gordon.
+Its title Gilbert Gottfried's Amazing Colossal Podcast is a reference to the 1957 black-and-white science fiction film The Amazing Colossal Man, directed by Bert I. Gordon.
 Gottfried's chaotic comedic riffing and Santopadre's earnest interviewing offered the show a style all its own.

 Starting in 2015, the podcast featured shorter mini-episodes around half an hour in length on more specific topics like particular character actors, films, or songs.
 The mini-episodes were later rebranded as Amazing Colossal Obsessions.